NikolayLezhnev/sharedlogic/README.md

-# Shared Logic Library
+# SharedLogic.Net

 ## Introduction

-SharedLogic is an example of a hybrid client-server architecture for games, where player commands are executed instantly on the client for immediate feedback, but are always replayed on the server for verification.
+SharedLogic.Net is an example of a hybrid client-server architecture for games, where player commands are executed instantly on the client for immediate feedback, but are always replayed on the server for verification.
 This approach protects against cheating, saves server resources, and speeds up development.
 All game rules and commands are implemented once and used both on the client (Unity) and the server.

 > 💡 You can find a more detailed explanation in the [article](https://nikolaylezhnev.github.io/sharedlogic/).
 ## Solution Structure